tscircuit/schematic-viewer/docs/circuit-to-svg-metadata.md

 - `<g data-circuit-json-type="schematic_component" data-schematic-component-id="..."` - The id of the schematic component, the group contains all the relevant elements for the component.
+- `<g data-circuit-json-type="schematic_trace" data-schematic-trace-id="..."` - The id of the schematic trace, the group contains all the relevant elements for the trace.

 ## Example